-- When joining the school, parents are asked to complete a data collection sheet.
-This includes a section to notify the school of any medical conditions and needs. - A form holding the data held for each pupil is sent to parents annually for them to update with any changes. - It is expected that parents will notify the school if there are any changes to medical conditions between these annual updates. - Where the data collection shows that a medical need/condition exists, the school office will send out an explanatory letter and a blank Individual Healthcare Plan (Appendix 2) for the parent, in conjunction with their healthcare provider, to complete Section One. - On return of the completed Section One of the Individual Healthcare Plan the relevant staff members will discuss, and where necessary consult with parents, to plan how best support the pupil's medical needs and ensure they have full access to education, school trips and physical education. - All relevant staff members will be made aware of children's Individual Healthcare Plans. - A list of pupils with medical issues showing the pupil name, class and a brief description of the medical condition is kept in the school office and in the termly staff information booklet.
+- When joining the school, parents are asked to complete an online data collection sheet.
+This includes a section to notify the school of any medical conditions and needs. - Parents update their data annually in our Management Information System (MIS). - It is expected that parents will notify the school if there are any changes to medical conditions between these annual updates. - Where the data collection shows that a medical need/condition exists, the school office will send out an explanatory letter and a blank Individual Healthcare Plan (Appendix 2) for the parent, in conjunction with their healthcare provider, to complete Section One. - On return of the completed Section One of the Individual Healthcare Plan the relevant staff members will discuss, and where necessary consult with parents, to plan how best support the pupil's medical needs and ensure they have full access to education, school trips and physical education. - All relevant staff members will be made aware of children's Individual Healthcare Plans. - A list of pupils with medical issues showing the pupil name, class and a brief description of the medical condition is kept in the school office and in the termly staff information booklet.
 Pupils where the school holds a parental authority to administer medication or an Individual Healthcare Plan are highlighted in yellow, with a note of the medication/treatment. - Prescribed medicine is only given when the school holds a parental authority to administer medicine.
 Whenever medicine is given this is detailed on the form on the back of the parental authority. - Parental authority to administer medicines forms are used for both short term illnesses and long term conditions.
 The two documents are stored separately. - All medication is held safely in the school office, in the staffroom fridge if it requires refrigeration, or in the classroom if it is a medication that could be needed urgently, for example asthma inhalers and auto-injectors (Epipens).
-If held in the classroom a copy of parental authorisation form is kept with it and usage recorded, except in the case of authorised selfadministered inhalers.
-Boxes contains photographs of the children to help identification. - Information on relevant medical conditions is given to any staff involved (see Information section). - Children who sustain an injury during extra-curricular clubs will be treated at the office and a club leader will record the injury as soon as possible.
+If held in the classroom a copy of parental authorisation form is kept with it and usage recorded, except in the case of authorised self-administered inhalers.
+Boxes contains photographs of the children to help identification. - Information on relevant medical conditions is given to any staff involved (see Information section). - Children who sustain an injury during extra-curricular clubs will be treated at the office (by a first-aider) and a club leader will record the injury as soon as possible.